Sheri D. Schully, Ph.D.

 Louisiana State University

 Dr. Schully is Team Lead for the Knowledge Integration Team in the Epidemiology and Genomics Research Program's (EGRP) Office of the Associate Director.
 She was previously a Program Director in EGRP's Host Susceptibility Factors Branch (now the Genomic Epidemiology Branch).
 Dr. Schully's responsibilities include systematically managing the accumulating knowledge base and tools for cancer epidemiology and genomics to accelerate research, evidence-based recommendations, and translation into prevention and clinical practice.
 She led the development of the Cancer Genomics and Epidemiology Navigator (CGEN), an integrated, searchable and updated knowledge base on the impact of genomic, environmental and clinical factors on cancer occurrence and outcomes.
-Dr. Schully is also the Program Officer for the Breast and Colon Cancer Family Registries (CFRs) and Co-Program Officer for the CFR Informatics Support Center.
+Dr. Schully is also the Program Officer for the Breast and Colon Cancer Family Registry cohorts and she helps coordinate the EGRP webinar series, Transforming Epidemiology through Advanced Methods (TEAM).